Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Picard--Fuchs Equations and the Partial Periods

 is $6$ (the first two summands have rank $1$ each, and the last rank $4$).
 Now, taking $\omega_z = \omega\I_z\wedge\omega\II_z$ shows that $d_0\leq 4$ since the integral is zero over the first two summands (cf. Remark \ref{remint3formvanish}).

-Moreover, it is well-known that the connection $\nabla$ admits a completely algebraic definition (see \cite{K068}).
+Moreover, it is well-known that the connection $\nabla$ admits a completely algebraic definition (see \cite{KO68}).
 This means that, if we look at the induced differential equation over the algebraic chart $[-:1]$ on $\mathbf P^1$, its coefficients are going to be given by rational functions (or polynomials, by multiplying out the denominator).
 We will see an explicit example of this in Section 4. \end{exmp}

-We will exploit the existence of this differential equation, but before this, we must explain how to find it in practice (and later, how to extract its right solutions).
-First, consider~a~classical example of this phenomenon, the Picard-Fuchs equation:
+We will exploit the existence of this differential equation, but before this, we must explain how to find it in practice (and then also how to extract the right solutions).
+First, consider~a~classical example of this phenomenon, the original Picard--Fuchs equation: